dannevesdantas/setup-nuget-msbuild/README.md

 # setup-nuget-msbuild-selfhostrun
-This GitHub action is a combination of [NuGet/setup-nuget](https://github.com/NuGet/setup-nuget) and [microsoft/setup-msbuild](https://github.com/microsoft/setup-msbuild) for use with self hosted Windows based runners.
+This GitHub action is a combination of [NuGet/setup-nuget](https://github.com/NuGet/setup-nuget) and [microsoft/setup-msbuild](https://github.com/microsoft/setup-msbuild) intended for use with self hosted Windows based runners.

 ## Usage